 Advate may also be administered before surgical procedures to prevent excessive bleeding.

 Advate in clinical trials

-The study found that most adverse events from Advate treatment were non-serious, but of the serious adverse events, the most common were related to the development of inhibitors against factor VIII, device-related infection, and fever.
-No deaths or cases of hypersensitivity were observed, and the authors concluded that no new safety concerns were raised by their study.
+Results showed that most adverse events associated with Advate were not serious.
+From those considered serious, the most common were related to the development of inhibitors (neutralizing antibodies) against FVIII, device-related infection, and fever.
+No deaths or cases of hypersensitivity were observed.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.